govau/service-manual/content/standard/10-test-the-service/how.md

 - you understand the systems you need and the testing environments for non-digital parts of the service
 - that users can seamlessly move between channels as required
 - how you explored integrating automated testing into the deployment process
-- you have a business continuity plan and a roll-back option.
+- you have a business continuity plan and a roll-back option